achtelik/achtelik.github.io/README.md

 # achtelik.github.io

-This project contains the public website of https://achtelik.it bases on https://pages.github.com/
+This project contains the public website of https://achtelik.it bases on https://pages.github.com/ and also available at achtelik.github.io